Guiding Questions for Planning with the BC Curriculum

 - lend itself to adaptation for other grade levels?

-The new curriculum provides many opportunities for teachers to develop learning experiences that connect across different subject areas.
+The BC curriculum provides many opportunities for teachers to develop learning experiences that connect across different subject areas.

 - How does the learning experience of content, concepts, and transferrable skills relate to other areas of learning and support inter-disciplinary connections?